olha-shevchenko/olha-shevchenko.github/_pages/teaching.md

 ---

 ### Current teaching (Summer 2024):
-- Math 135 (Ordinary Differential Equations)
+In Summer Session A, I am teaching Math 135 (Ordinary Differential Equations).
+My office hours are on Monday and Wednesday from 11:30 am to 12:30 pm on Zoom.
+Please feel free to come with any question or just stop by to say hi!

 ### Past teaching:
 - Math 131B (Analysis)